PeterGriffinJin/PeterGriffinJin.github.io/README.md

 I am maintaining an awesome github repo on [**Large Language Models on Graphs**](https://github.com/PeterGriffinJin/Awesome-Language-Model-on-Graphs) with [**a survey paper**](https://arxiv.org/abs/2312.02783).
 Feel free to have a look!

 ### News
+- [2023.4] One paper on generative IR has been accepted by ICML 2024!
 - [2024.3] Thrilled to receive the [**Apple PhD Fellowship**](https://machinelearning.apple.com/updates/apple-scholars-aiml-2024)!

 <!-- - [2024.2] Will join Google Cloud AI as a student researcher this summer! -->